BaBingoBango/BaBingoBango/README.md

 If you identify with any of the following statements, you would be a great candidate to look at my contact information!

+ - You would like to contact me for any reason
  - You have questions about me, my projects, or my experience
  - You have an exciting opportunity that I would love to hear about
- - You share my feelings about peanut butter
- - You loved my fun facts
  - You have pictures of small animals
- - You would like to contact me for any reason

 ✉️ Personal Email: ethanm265@yahoo.com<br>
 ✉️ School Email: ethanmar@umich.edu<br>